vfile/vfile-reporter/readme.md

 ###### `options.color`

 Use ANSI colors in report (`boolean`, default: depends).
-The default behavior is the check if [color is supported][supports-color].
+The default behavior in Node.js is the check if [color is supported][supports-color].

 ###### `options.verbose`